canonical/microceph/README.md

 We abide by the [Ubuntu Code of Conduct][ubuntu-coc].

 Excited about MicroCeph?
-If you star the project on GitHub, you'll become a [Stargazer][stargazers-microceph]!
+See [our list of fans][stargazers-microceph].

 ## Contribute to MicroCeph